 - Does your event support the mission statement and purpose of the Spotlight Programs Board?

 - Is your event non-philanthropic?
 (Meaning your event does not require donations, and no profits from the event are used for donations.)
-Will your event be open and advertised to all GSU students, and for the major benefit of the GSU Community?
+Will your event be open and advertised to all Georgia State students, and for the major benefit of the Georgia State community?

 - Are you a Georgia State University recognized student organization?

-If you answered YES to all of the above, you are probably eligible for co-sponsorship!
+If you answered YES to all of the above, you are eligible for co-sponsorship!

 If not, you will have to contact our vice president at email@example.com to determine your eligibility.